-PRINCIPLE 1: Compliance with the law and the ProTerra Standard
+PRINCIPLE 1: Compliance with law, international conventions and the ProTerra Standard

 International, national and local laws are in place to protect human rights, ecosystems and promote sustainable business practices.
 This principle carries across all other principles in asking that organisations follow whichever offers the highest level of protection, the ProTerra Standard or local laws and regulations.